Data Source in Blazor AutoComplete Component

 Entity Framework

-You need to follow the below steps to consume data from the Entity Framework in the AutoComplete component.
+Follow the steps below to consume data from Entity Framework in the AutoComplete component.

 Create DBContext class